What can Vietnamese farmers grow aside from rice?

 The South Central Coast has diverse landscapes that can house various land-use systems.
 The unfavorable climate conditions may be a hindrance, but certain adjustments can transform these systems into profitable and climate-resilient livelihoods.

 In the mountains and mid-lands, which account for 65% of the total natural area in this region, farmers can venture into livestock raising, coconut and mango plantations, and rubber and cashew production.
-The proposed crop production plans for South Central Coast include several measures to enable them to capitalize on these alternatives.
+The proposed crop production plans for the South Central Coast include several measures to enable them to capitalize on these alternatives.

 For instance, farmers can grow grass and maize as feed for the livestock.
 Grass can be grown in unflooded rice lands during the rainy season while maize can be rotated with rice and annual crops in suitable areas.
 In the case of rubber, farmers can continue planting on productive areas while they are encouraged to convert unproductive lands into grasslands or tree plantations.
 They can also intercrop cashew with custard apple and pomelo in forest lands.